ServiceNowDevProgram/code-snippets/Script Includes/Get Field Label in Specific Language/readme.md

 ### Benefits
 - If no label in the provided language can be found, the default English label is returned
-- Re-use this script include and call t from different types of script (e.g. Business Rule, Mail Script or Flow Action)
+- Re-use this Script Include and call it from different types of scripts (e.g. Business Rule, Mail Script or Flow Action)